Cheukting/build-garkn-tutorial/README.md

     data = data.fillna("")
     return data
 ```
-Notice that we are not using all columns in the csv so we only select the columns that we are interested.
+Notice that we are not using all columns in the csv so we only select the columns that we are interested in.
 Also, we have to do some data cleaning:
 1. renaming column `name` to `char_name` as `name` is a reserved attribute for pandas DataFrame.
 2. filling `na`s in age with -1
 3. filling the rest of the `na`s to be an empty string.

 Then we have to think about what we have to load in the graph.
-Remeber our schema?
+Remember our schema?
 We have 2 entities `character` and `house`, and 3 relations `parental`, `marriage` and `membership`.
 So when we load in the data, it will be more or less like this:

 ```python
 def load_data_into_grakn(session,input_df):